ozark-lang/ozark/README.md

 The Ozark Compiler
 =======

 This is the official Ozark repository.
-Ozark is hosted & developed exclusively on GitHub.
+Ozark is hosted & developed on GitHub.

 Ozark is an elegant, open-source programming language.
 Through strict code standards, Ozark enables new tools for generating software.